noredlace/FiftyOrtho1800/README.md

 # 5018OOrtho
 A design by u/lizardsticks

-A fifty Ortho based off of the arrow cluster for the 1800 layout
+A fifty Ortho based off of the arrow cluster gaps from the 1800 layout. <br /> Name is a serious WIP.
+The name is just like what I thought of in my head when thinking of the design. an Ortho with the arrow key Gap, and just so happened to be ~50ish"

 ![alt text](https://raw.githubusercontent.com/noredlace/FiftyOrtho1800/master/kle/fifty1800%20kle.png)